freedomofpress/securedrop/docs/set_up_transfer_and_export_device.rst

 As with the *Transfer Device*, we recommend storing the passphrase in the password manager of each user who will use a given *Export Device*.

+Hardware-encrypted USB drives can be a reasonable alternative to VeraCrypt.
+We cannot currently offer a specific recommendation, but please bear in mind that the drive must work across platforms (including Tails).
+We recommend selecting a vendor that has fully opened the source code and specifications of their devices and encouraged third party audits.

 Limiting write access
 ~~~~~~~~~~~~~~~~~~~~~